 Step 2: Check to see if you can add authorized users online

-Some credit cards issuers like Chase let you add authorized users to your credit card accounts online, but you may also have to call into your issuer’s customer service number to start the process.
+Some credit card issuers let you add authorized users to your credit card accounts online, but you may also have to call into your issuer’s customer service number to start the process.
 Chase, for example, allows cardholders to add authorized users online to any of their credit accounts.

 Step 3: Prepare yourself to offer some personal information for your child